 There are many factors outside of the tertiary education system that also impact on whether a student continues in study until they complete a qualification.
 Low levels of unemployment increase the opportunity cost of tertiary education study in terms of earnings foregone.
-The availability of financial support while studying also influences the decisions of people whether to continue their studies.
-There are also many social factors that impinge on people’s decisions to continue their studies such as family commitments.
+The availability of financial support while studying also influences decisions of whether or not to continue studying.

 How We Are Going

-Figure 2: First-year retention rates of full-time domestic students who started study in 2010, by ethnic group and qualification level
+Figure 1: First-year retention rates of full-time domestic students, by starting year and qualification level

 - Ministry of Education (2012).
-New Zealand's Tertiary Education Sector: Profile & Trends 2011.
+New Zealand's Tertiary Education Sector: Profile & Trends 2012.
 Wellington: Ministry of Education.